Pros and Cons of Being a Landlord

 - Risk and Liability

 Renting a property to a tenant opens up the possibility of risks and liability if your property is not properly kept up both to code and appearance.
 If a tenant gets injured on the property due to your negligence, you are open to litigation.
 You may also find that you have to pursue damages against a tenant because they trashed the property or have ignored eviction warnings.
 As a landlord, you must stay up-to-date on federal, state, and local rental laws and make sure you have coverage to protect yourself.
+One of the best ways to ensure your property is in good conditions and being looked after is by using the best Letting Agent Hull has to offer.
+Not only can a letting agent sort out any legal paperwork you need to comply with, but they can also ensure that the tenant is happy and safe in their home.

 These are just some pros and cons of being a landlord.
 You can make your own list if this is something you are deciding with some of these or other ones such as being your own boss or the possibility of having a vacant property for too long.